Fans vs Critics Disclaimer

 Rotten Tomatoes, Metacritic and IMDB are the resources I used.
 Rotten Tomatoes has both audience and critical reception, whereas IMDB is audience reception and it links to Metacritic for the critical reception.
 These websites are the best we currently have for this sort of analysis but they are flawed in their own ways.

-I didn’t list every single caveat that exists.
+I didn’t list every single caveat that exists, but for example, websites might aggregate scores differently, giving more weight to certain other websites.
 Just know that there are holes in the methodology.
 I just thought it would be fun to add some statistics to the old question of whether or not fans and critics really disagree.
 I have seen some people, like Stephen Follows back in 2014, try to answer that question using a bigger dataset.
 That’s of interest to me someday, but I also like the idea of doing it on a week-by-week basis and adding to the conversation.

 So in closing, I know that if you wait a longer period of time the analysis will be more accurate.
 Averages will become more steady as people rate more, but I also think it’s interesting to see how the hardcore–the people who rush out to see the movie in the first week or so and jump on a website to rate it–think.